vsoch/gsea/README.md

 Produces RamiGO images for a list of GO terms.
 Currently does not function because the RamiGO package needs to be updated for changes to Gene Ontology.

 ## GeneConversion, Analysis, and Visualization

+### geoToChip.R
+A little batch script for formatting array lookup tables (from GEO) into a chip file, for use with GSEA.

 ### tanimotoAssess.R
 Calculates tanimoto scores for gene sets in a database to assess overlap.
 Tanimoto is set intersection / union